anehri/HOTEL-ITSM/README.md

 **This is the highest-value work a Tier 2 CSA does:**

-Most ServiceNow users respond to tickets.
-A Tier 2 CSA identifies patterns and eliminates entire categories of future tickets.
-This work is what gets you from
-$70k (Tier 1) to $100k+ (Tier 2):

 - **HOTL-PRB-001 (DB Lock):** Fix saves $20k/year in revenue protection.
 Anas's 10-hour implementation = $2,000/hr business value.
 - **HOTL-PRB-002 (Charging):** Fix prevents guest experience degradation and reduces support tickets.
 - **HOTL-PRB-003 (WiFi):** Fix improves guest satisfaction (preventing negative reviews).

-Hotels notice this and value this.
-This is the work that leads to:
-- Senior CSA promotions ($120k+)
-- Consulting roles (higher margin, higher pay)
-- Vendor management roles (Tier 3+)

 ---